Food & beverage advertising

 - Advertising to children

 The AFGC Responsible Children’s Marketing Initiative (RCMI) and the AFGC Quick Service Restaurant Initiative for Responsible Advertising and Marketing to Children (QSRI) have additional provisions relating to advertising food and beverage products to children.
-These initiatives apply only to signatories and aim to ensure that only healthier foods are advertised to children and when they are advertised they include messages regarding nutrition and exercise.
+These initiatives initially only applied to signatories and aim to ensure that only healthier foods are advertised to children and when they are advertised they include messages regarding nutrition and exercise.

 The QSRI defines children as 14 years and younger and the RCMI defines children as 12 and under.

-Both codes include principles around:
+Both Initiatives include principles around:

 - S1.1 Advertising and Marketing Messaging